kmac/mindfulnotifier/README.md

 ## About this app

 This app is a simple mindfulness-based timer which displays a notification/reminder at user-defined intervals.
-Reminders are, taken from a configurable list.
-Reminders can be configured for either periodic (down to 15 minute intervals) or random intervals.
+Reminders are taken from a configurable list, and can be configured either for periodic or random intervals.

-Some default notifications are provided as simple examples.
+Some default reminders are provided as examples.

 You can add and remove from the notifications defaults as you like.
 There are 5 bells included, and you can also configure a custom bell from your phone's local storage.